 The input VAT for the goods and services purchased by foreign companies when participating in fairs or exhibitions in Türkiye (subject to reciprocity) or fuel, repair and spare part expenses made by non-resident international transport companies may also be refunded.

 Instead of making the refund in cash, the VAT refund can be credited against other tax liabilities of the taxpayer as well.

 Tax returns for VAT must be filed with the local tax office monthly.
 No annual VAT returns are submitted.

-The tax returns are submitted through an electronical system on the 24th day of the following month at the latest.
+The tax returns are submitted through an electronical system on the 28th day of the calendar month in which the relevant taxable event takes place at the latest.

-VAT payments must be made in 2 days following the submission of the VAT returns (i.e. on the 26th day of the following month).
-Payments can either be made directly in the local tax offices or through bank payment.
+The VAT payment must be made within the period of filing the tax return.
+The payment may either be made directly in the local tax offices or through bank payment.